Transitioning From the Military to College

 You can also seek support directly through your college.
 Visit a campus academic counselor, investigate opportunities for school-sponsored tutoring, or join a study group.

 Seek Mental Health Support

-- Veterans Crisis Line puts you in immediate contact with qualified Veterans Affairs responders, trained to understand the mental health challenges unique to veterans undergoing readjustment.
-Responders are available 24 hours a day, 7 days a week, every day of the year.
+This service puts you in immediate contact with qualified Veterans Affairs responders who are trained to understand the mental health challenges unique to veterans undergoing readjustment.
+Veterans Crisis Line responders are available 24 hours per day, seven days a week, every day of the year.
+You can:

-- Text: 838255
+3. Text: 838255

 Learn to Cope with Your Classmates

 Many service members develop feelings of frustration and anger toward classmates who neither understand their experiences nor share their priorities.
 In particular some veterans resent younger classmates who lack the maturity and discipline developed through military service.

 Your classmates may ask you inappropriate questions about your service.
 Your professors may lean on you — whether you like it or not — for your uniquely informed opinions on subjects like politics and foreign policy.
 You may even find yourself in disagreements with fellow students who you feel have a limited grasp on life beyond the college campus.

 The reality is that you can't prevent these experiences or control how others choose to behave, but you can prepare yourself emotionally for when it happens.

 The reality is that many students can't relate to what you've been through.
 Remind yourself that most of these encounters, while frustrating or even emotionally taxing, are not intended with disrespect.
 Do your best to contain your feelings of anger and resentment when interacting with your fellow students and professors, and seek peers to talk to about it afterward.